synfig/synfig-docs-dev/docs/renderer_docs/introduction.rst

 Introduction
 ============

-There are two ways to render a Synfig document, using the **synfig** CLI tool or via **Synfig Studio**.
+There are two ways to render a Synfig document, by using the **synfig** CLI tool or via **Synfig Studio**.
 The rendering code is the same, but some concepts would be easier explained using the CLI tool.
 A basic command to render a Synfig document using the CLI looks like this

 .. code-block:: bash

    synfig $FILE -o out.png --time=0 --width=1920 --height=1080

 This will render only the first frame(``--time=0``) of ``$FILE`` with dimensions 1920x1080 to target *out.png*.
-Now Synfig supports rendering to multiple file formats.
+Synfig supports rendering to multiple file formats.
 These file formats are represented as ``Target`` in Synfig's code base.
-The CLI does the following tasks to render a file:
+The CLI performs the following tasks to render an image:

-* Boot Synfig using ``synfig::Main``, which initializes different modules and systems.
+* Boot Synfig by using ``synfig::Main``, which initializes different modules and systems.
 * Read the document file and create the internal representation of the document.
 * Extract and execute a ``Job``.